zkat/memento-mori/doc/memento-mori.md

 #### *[function]* `current-actor`

-Returns the current actor object, or NIL if called outside of an actor thread.
+Returns the current actor object.
+Signals an error if not in the context of an actor.

 #### *[function]* `actor-alive-p actor`